gilzoide/stringstream-lua/README.md

 of the [Lua string API](https://www.lua.org/manual/5.4/manual.html#6.4) suitable for parsing.
 Compatible with Lua 5.1+

-Useful on it's own, or for passing streams (e.g.: files) to parser functionality that expects strings and use method notation (`text:match(...)`).
+Useful for passing streams (e.g.: files) to parser functionality that expects strings and use method notation (`text:match(...)`).

 It is available as a [LuaRocks package](https://luarocks.org/modules/gilzoide/stringstream):